edamametechnologies/edamame_posture_cli/README.md

 verify_network:
   stage: cleanup
   script:
-    - edamame_posture get-sessions  # Exits non-zero if whitelist was violated
+    # Exits non-zero if whitelist was violated or blacklisted traffic detected
+    - edamame_posture get-sessions
 ```

 By following this pattern, you maintain a zero-trust security posture for all your CI/CD pipelines, effectively preventing supply chain attacks like the one described in CVE-2025-30066.